LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/synchronized_1.rst.txt

 per-predicate synchronized directive must be used.

 Declaring a predicate synchronized implicitly makes it deterministic.
-When using a single-threaded :term:`backend Prolog compiler`, calls to synchronized predicates behave as wrapped by the standard ``once/1`` meta-predicate.
+When using a single-threaded :term:`backend Prolog compiler`, calls to synchronized predicates behave as wrapped by the standard :ref:`methods_once_1` meta-predicate.

-Note that synchronized predicates cannot be declared dynamic (when necessary, declare the predicates updating the dynamic predicates as synchronized).
+Note that synchronized predicates cannot be declared :ref:`dynamic <directives_dynamic_1>` (when necessary, declare the predicates updating the dynamic predicates as synchronized).

 Template and modes
 ------------------